Metaform/dcsa/content/en/documentation/overview/_index.md

 The ECA is not a top-down project—it’s a community of contributors working across multiple layers:

-- **Cloud and Edge providers**: Offering scalable, sovereign infrastructure for hosting data spaces
+- **Cloud and Edge providers**: Offering scalable, sovereign infrastructure for hosting dataspaces
 - **Software developers and open-source communities**: Building and extending reusable components
 - **Standards bodies and policymakers**: Shaping regulation and interoperability frameworks
 - **Industry consortia and domain experts**: Defining real-world use cases and requirements